St. Thomas High School (Houston): Campus

 In 2012 Richard Connelly of the Houston Press ranked St. Thomas as the third most architecturally beautiful high school campus in Greater Houston.
 Connelly said that "An appropriately churchy feel to the entrance relieves the somewhat banal industrial feel of the wings."

 The Joplin Campus includes strength/conditioning and sports medicine facilities as well as 20000 sqft locker rooms for basketball and wrestling teams.
 The weight training room was previously a cafeteria.
 The auditorium at Joplin has a capacity of 630.
-St. Thomas had plans to use Joplin space for its baseball field.
+St. Thomas also built a new baseball field summer of 2023 (Fr.
+Wilson Field).

 Student body

 In 2013 there were 745 students, with 63% being non-Hispanic White, 21% being Hispanic or Latino, 7% being African-American, 6% being Asian, and 3% being multiracial.
 In 2013 students came from over 130 ZIP codes.
 The school administration stated that this is because St. Thomas is in the center of the Houston metropolitan area.
 In 2013 it had 105 full-time employees.